-The vast majority of semiconductor demand is driven by products ultimately purchased by consumers, such as laptops or smartphones.
+The vast majority of semiconductor demand is driven by products ultimately purchased by consumers, such as laptops, smartphones, automobiles, and more.
 Increasingly, consumer demand is driven in emerging markets including those in Asia, Latin America, Eastern Europe, and Africa.

 SECTION 2: GLOBAL MARKET